BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding/2-proxy-space.md

 What if we want to use our carefully crafted [SynthDefs](sec-synths) in a live programming setup?
 Well we can bind them to a node proxy.
-Let us first create the most simple synth definition we get come up with.
+Let us first create the most simple synth definition we can come up with.

 ```isc
 (